 Disability Activist and Consultant, Jordan

 Consultant, United Nations Children's Fund (UNICEF) - West Bank

 Youth Mental Health Director of the Institute for Mental Health, University of Birmingham - UK

-Associate Professor of Political Sociology and Co-Director, Centre for Disability Studies, University of Leeds - UK
+Associate Professor of Political Sociology.
+Co-Director, Centre for Disability Studies, Leeds University - UK

 Education Technical Advisor, Humanity & Inclusion at Global Partnerships for Education - UK

 Professor and Graduate Director, Women’s and Gender Studies, Rutgers University - USA

 The project is led by the University of Birmingham in the UK, a world top 100 university founded in 1900 as the first civic University in England.
 For over 100 years, innovative academic research at the University has influenced society and impacted people’s lives.